Nell Gwyn: Actress

-It was in the new form of restoration comedy that Gwyn would become a star.
+It was in the new form of restoration comedy that Gwyn became a star.
 In May 1665, she appeared opposite Hart in James Howard's comedy All Mistaken, or the Mad Couple.

 There is some debate over the year The Mad Couple debuted, with earlier authorities believing it to be 1667.
 This was the first of many appearances in which Gwyn and Hart played the "gay couple", a form that would become a frequent theme in restoration comedies.
 The gay couple, broadly defined, is a pair of witty, antagonistic lovers, he generally a rake fearing the entrapment of marriage and she feigning to do the same in order to keep her lover at arm's length.
-Theatre historian Elizabeth Howe goes so far as to credit the enduring success of the gay couple on the Restoration stage entirely to "the talent and popularity of a single actress, Nell Gwyn".
+Theatre historian Elizabeth Howe credits the gay couple's enduring success on the Restoration stage entirely to "the talent and popularity of a single actress, Nell Gwyn".

 The Great Plague of London shut down the Bridges Street theatre, along with most of the city, from mid-1665 until late 1666.
 Gwyn and her mother spent some of this time in Oxford, following the King and his court.
 The King's Company is presumed to have mounted some private theatrical entertainments for the court during this time away from the virulent capital.
 Gwyn and the other ten "women comedians in His Majesty's Theatre" were issued the right (and the cloth) to wear the King's livery at the start of this exile, proclaiming them official servants of the King.

-After the theatres reopened, Gwyn and Hart returned to play role after role that fit the mould of the gay couple, including in James Howard's The English Monsieur (December 1666), Richard Rhodes' Flora's Vagaries, an adaptation of John Fletcher's The Chances by George Villiers, and then in their greatest success, Secret Love, or The Maiden Queen.
+After the theatres reopened, Gwyn and Hart returned to play role after role that fit the mould of the gay couple, including in Howard's The English Monsieur (December 1666), Richard Rhodes' Flora's Vagaries, an adaptation of John Fletcher's The Chances by George Villiers, and their greatest success, Secret Love, or The Maiden Queen.

-This play, a tragicomedy written by the theatre's house dramatist, John Dryden, was performed in March 1667.
-It was a great success: King Charles "graced it with the Title of His Play" and Pepys' praise was effusive:
+This play, a tragicomedy by the theatre's house dramatist, John Dryden, was performed in March 1667.
+It was a great success: King Charles "graced it with the Title of His Play" and Pepys's praise was effusive: